aemrobe/responsive-design-layout-challenge-2/README.md

 1. your page is divided in to two part the upper part and the lower part you upper part have a div class of (.intro-content) and your lower part have one h2 element and three p elements

-2.- Keep the text inside (.intro-content)

-- in the same place, but have the background
-- extend from one side of the viewport
-- to the other, no matter how wide or narrow
-- the browser is.
+2. -Keep the text inside (.intro-content) in the same place, but have the background extend from one side of the viewport to the other, no matter how wide or narrow the browser is.

-3.  -Limit the maximum width of the text in the
+3.-Limit the maximum width of the text in the

-- lower elements which found in lower part.
+    ower elements which are found in lower part.

 4.  make the .intro-content half of the width of the lower part and put both parts at the center and the text inside both the upper part and lower part should start from the same left position so they will alingn veritically at the center